 吐槽 [tù cáo] v.

-Originated from the word ツッコミ in the Japanese stand-up comedy, this Internet slang term refers to raising a funny question or making a hilarious comment based on a loophole in someone’s behavior or speech.
+Derived from the word ツッコミ in the Japanese stand-up comedy, this Internet slang term refers to raising a funny question or making a hilarious comment based on a loophole in someone’s behavior or speech.
 As a Chinese Internet slang term, it means “to grouse, question, or comment, often in a creative and funny way”.
 It also means “to diss or roast [someone].”

 How about not letting Cai Ming leave the stage?
 She can just sit aside in the wheelchair and hold a microphone to serve as the “bullet curtain” for the whole night.